NingChu1998/meta-capstone/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-This is Little Lemon Restaurant  Capstone project
+# Capstone Project (Coursera) - Little Lemon Restaurant Booking Website

+## Project Description
+This project was an assignment in Meta's Coursera Front-End Development course.

+The website's primary focus was to demonstrate the implementation of a booking application within the context of the Little Lemon Website.

+Notice: the only fully operational feature is the "Reserve a Table" function.
+The project primarily emphasizes its design and serves as a practical example of React and API integration.